Note: The course descriptions here are abbreviated. Please check the Academic Catalog for full descriptions.

 Develops a framework for understanding violence and self-defense.
 Major focus is on learning and practicing awareness, prevention, assessment, verbal boundary setting and physical self-defense skills in simulated scenario.

-WGS-201 WIP: Writing Intensive Program: Feminist Ideas.
+WGS-201 WIP: Writing Intensive Program: Writing for Social Change.

 WGS-202 Feminist Activism